 In today’s fast-moving world and highly unpredictable economy, individuals constantly juggle between income and expenses.
 Instead of working for extra income and taking a toll on your personal life, you can put your money to work for you.
 For greater growth of your funds, you can make strategic investments.
-With numerous available options for investments, if you are confused, here are five lucrative investments that can give you an extra income.
+With numerous available option for investment, if you are confused, here are five lucrative investments that can give you an extra income.

 Mutual funds involve pooling funds from a large number of investors and investing in various assets ranging from debt instruments to equities.
 You can invest in funds with moderate to high-risk instrument schemes.
 You can diversify your investment across equities, bonds, and large-cap or mid-cap companies to meet your financial goals.
 The investing period can be several years.
 Mutual fund investments have historically generated higher returns.
 With technological advancements, you need not hold mutual funds in physical form.
 You can hold your fund units in your demat account.
 Demat account meaning, in simple terms, is online storage with a stock that holds all your stock market assets.

 Insurance companies offer annuity plans.
 You can invest a lump sum in annuity plans for your retirement strategy.
 The returns on these plans vary by your chosen options.
 You need to invest in an immediate annuity for instant regular income, and a deferred annuity provides income at fixed intervals.

 Stocks are a great option to diversify your financial portfolio.
 Capitalizing on a rise in the stock price is not the only option in the stock market.
 For extra and regular income, you can consider stocks of well-established companies.
 Dividends are a share of a company’s profit in a financial year available for its shareholders.
 You can analyze a company’s financial situation to know if it can maintain strong fundamentals and offer good regular returns.
 You can open demat account online to invest in stocks conveniently.